Sunday, April 21, 2013

 Paul Hamlyn Ltd.

-The off colour pictures occupying mostly whole pages are pretty standard choices though I did like the picture of the painted statue of Methethy and the relief of Hathor from the temple of Seti I at Abydos.
-In this book J.R.
+The off color pictures occupying whole pages are pretty standard choices though I did like the picture of the painted statue of Methethy and the relief of Hathor from the temple of Seti I at Abydos.
+In this book, J.R.
 Harris has put forth a simple yet insightful read.

 Considering that half of the book was just pictures it made for a quick and easy read suitable for 10 years and up, the book, a worthy read about Egyptian Art.